-The WIPP is a U.S. Department of Energy (DOE) facility designed for the safe disposal of transuranic waste resulting from U.S. defense programs.
-The WIPP repository is excavated in bedded halite of the Salado Formation, approximately 2150 ft below land surface.
-At the center of the WIPP Site, the Salado is ~2000 ft thick and is overlain by the ~310-ft-thick Rustler Formation, the 500-ft-thick Dewey Lake Formation, and ~50 ft of surficial sedimentary and eolian deposits (Figure 3.1).
-Groundwater is found principally in three horizons above the Salado: the Culebra and Magenta Members of the Rustler and the Dewey Lake Redbeds (over the southern portion of the WIPP Site only).
+The Waste Isolation Pilot Plant (WIPP) site is a U.S. Department of Energy (DOE) facility designed for the safe disposal of transuranic waste resulting from U.S. defense programs.
+The WIPP repository is excavated in bedded halite of the Salado Formation, approximately 2150 feet (ft) below land surface.
+At the center of the WIPP site, the Salado is ~2000 ft thick and is overlain by the ~300-ft-thick Rustler Formation, the 500-ft-thick Dewey Lake Formation, and ~50 ft of surficial sedimentary and eolian deposits (Figure 3-1).
+Groundwater is found principally in three horizons above the Salado: the Culebra and Magenta Members of the Rustler and the Dewey Lake Redbeds (over the southern portion of the WIPP site only).
+Groundwater is also found in a perched lens (or lenses) at the Santa Rosa-Dewey Lake contact in the immediate area of the WIPP site.
+This water is anthropogenically derived and was first observed in 1996.